h2non/hu/README.md

 #### isArray(value)
 Return: `boolean`

-Checks if the given value is a array type
+Checks if the given value is an array type

 #### isObject(value)
 Return: `boolean`

-Checks if the given value is a object type
+Checks if the given value is an object type

 #### isPlainObject(value)
 Return: `boolean`